Travelling with Pets

 These risks apply to cat breeds such as:

-Persian, Burmese, Himalayan and Exotic Shorthair
+Persian, Burmese, Himalayan, Exotic Shorthair, Scottish Fold, British Shorthair

-This recommendation also applies to mixed breeds.
+This also applies to mixed breeds.

 Please note that on flights to/from the following destinations, pets may neither be transported in cabin nor in cargo hold: